More than a hundred dollars worth of dress shirts and slacks were ruined in minutes!

 Both of these appliances were ten plus years old, so rather than repair them yet again, we decided to go shopping with our emergency funds.

-I've had to do a lot of shopping for major appliances in my 39 years on this earth, and with 5 kids, we've been forced to be pretty frugal.
+I've had to do a lot of shopping for major appliances over the years, and with 5 kids, we've been forced to be pretty frugal.
 With only about an hour of work, I managed to bring home a new washer and dryer for more than $800 less than the sticker price at the first place I looked!

 Maybe $800 doesn't mean that much to you, but for me, that could mean an extra vacation this year relaxing on the beach for a few days!

 Here's how, in 3 easy to follow steps that I've repeated every time I go shopping for a major appliance or other major item.

 1. Shop Around